THE BURGENLAND BUNCH NEWS - No. 154

 Meanwhile, why don't you contact the BG?
 As a historian, Dr. Dujmovits has a

-plethora of old photos of Bgld. and he certainly has access to the collections of
+plethora of old photos of Burgenland. and he certainly has access to the

 As for BH&R, here are additional names of Edlitzer, which may or may not have